foundation/foundation-emails/docs/pages/css-guide.md

 ### Row

 Next, let's build the grid itself, starting with the row. **Rows** group columns together into a unit.
-Inside of your container, add this table:
+Inside the td tags within your new container, add this table:

 ```html
 <table class="row">